Soros Fund Management: Creating an Open Society

 Work in philanthropy

 Soros started his philanthropic work in 1979 when he founded the Open Society Foundations.
 One of his first acts was providing scholarships to Black South Africans who were struggling under an apartheid regime.
 In the 80s, following the fall of the Berlin Wall, he established the Central European University as a hub to nurture critical thinking, which was an unfamiliar concept for most universities in the former Communist bloc.
+Today, the Open Society Foundations operate in over 120 countries and focus on human rights, education, public health, media freedom, and minority rights.
 To date, Soros has already given $32 billion through Open Society and has indicated that his fortune will go to his family’s philanthropic efforts.

 Succession

-Earlier this year, Soros handed over the reins of the $25 Billion foundation to his son, Alex Soros.
-Alex is the second-youngest of George’s five children and is the only family member on the investment committee for Soros Fund Management.
-A true millennial, the 37-year-old keeps a Twitter account and updates it occasionally.
+In 2023, Soros handed over the reins of the $25 Billion foundation to his son, Alex Soros.
+Alex is the second-youngest of George’s five children and now chairs the Open Society Foundations and serves as the only family representative on the Soros Fund Management investment committee.
+A true millennial, the 37-year-old keeps an X account and updates it occasionally.
 Like his father, Alex leans left and does not shy away from expressing his political views and opinions.

 Further Reading